-Just talk to them for about 20 minutes and you will hear their excitement about a potential trip for you and your group.
-Their skills range from budgeting and logistics to hospitality and creativity.
+Just talk to them for 20 minutes and you will hear their excitement about a potential trip for you and your group.
+Their skills range from budgeting to logistics to hospitality to creativity.

 Our mission is to share Christ while building partnerships with the people and churches of Puerto Rico.
-We believe we should engage, equip, and encourage local pastors to grow their churches and plant new ones.
-Our experience tells us that if we can connect a local church with a U.S. church, that partnership will thrive.
-And living in Puerto Rico gives us a great advantage of knowing the local pastors and church leaders, and their specific needs.
+We believe we should engage, equip, and encourage local pastors to grow their churches and plant new ones Our experiences tells that if we can connect a local church with a U.S. church, that partnership will thrive.
+Living in Puerto Rico gave us a great advantage of meeting and knowing the local pastors and church leaders, and their specific needs.

 The territory's churches represent your fellow Americans.
-They are as American as each of you, and today they are going through the worst financial conditions in the history of Puerto Rico, not to mention the result of disasters like Hurricane Maria in 2017 and recent earthquakes in 2020.
-The government has cut most social programs and now the churches need to step forward in a dynamic manner.
-However, most of the churches in Puerto Rico are small, and their pastors are bi-vocational and ill-equipped to do this job.
+They are as American as each of you, and today they are going through the worst financial conditions in the history of Puerto Rio, not to mention the results of disasters like Hurricane Maria in2017, and recent earthquakes.
+The government has cut most social programs and now the churches need to step forward in a dynamic way.
+However, most of the churches in Puerto Rico are small, and their pastors are often bi-vocational and ill-equipped to do this job.
 They are asking for help, for education, for teams to come and teach and preach.
-They need encouragement
+They need encouragement.

-In 2019, more than 120 volunteers each gave at least one week at their own expense to come to Puerto Rico mainland and Vieques, PR, a small island just east of mainland.
-While they also did a tremendous amount of physical work repairing, cleaning up, and painting homes, most of them came specifically to make new relationships, pray with people and share the Gospel.
-The work continues on mainland Puerto Rico, and on Vieques island.
+In 2022, more than 150 volunteers each gave at least one week at their own expense to come to Puerto Rico mainland and Vieques, PR, a small island just east of mainland.
+While they also did a tremendous amount of physical work repairing, cleaning up, painting churches and homes, and providing multiple-day workshops and conferences, most of them came specifically to make new relationships, pray with the people and share the Gospel.
+The work continues on the mainland Puerto Rico, and on Vieques island.
 The need for spiritual ministry is huge.